-The task of this PhD student is to explore possibilities for the sequential or even orthogonal addressing of individual photolabile groups.
-He or she can build on recent studies in the group of Heckel which have shown for the first time that it is indeed possible to realize four layers of sequential uncaging of DNA.
-However neither the irradiation time nor the selectivity was optimal yet.
-Therefore, in a close collaboration with the predictions from the PhD thesis A1.2 existing caging group platforms will be optimized.
-In a close collaboration with PhD thesis A3.2 the performance of these new caging groups will be studied with (ultrafast) optical spectroscopy.
-The aim in this RTG is to establish a feedback loop where synthesis is supported by calculations and the resulting spectroscopic evidence can help fine tune the prediction algorithms.
-This PhD student will test the performance of the newly developed caging groups on simple substrates like glutamate and on DNA and RNA oligonucleotides – also in collaboration with PhD thesis B1.2.
-A detailed knowledge of the photophysical properties will allow optimization of as many layers of selective uncaging as possible.
+Previous studies in the group of Heckel have shown for the first time that it is indeed possible to realize four layers of sequential uncaging of DNA.
+However, neither the irradiation time nor the selectivity was optimal yet.
+Therefore, existing caging group platforms will be optimized by the PhD thesis A2.1 (Matīss Reinfelds).
+The synthesis (done by A2.1) will be guided by computational predictions from the PhD thesis A1.1 (Jan von Cosel), A1.3 (Konstantin Falahati) and A1.4 (Carsten Hamerla).
+The performance of the newly developed caging groups will be tested on simple substrates like glutamate or DNA.
+The aim in this RTG is to establish a feedback loop where synthesis is supported by calculations and the measured photochemical properties of the synthesized compounds can help to fine tune the prediction algorithms.
+A fine-tuning of the caging group photophysical properties will allow optimization of as many layers of selective uncaging as possible.

 - "Four Levels of Wavelength-Selective Uncaging for Oligonucleotides", A. Rodrigues-Correia, X. M. M. Weyel, A. Heckel, Org.
 Lett.
 2013, 15, 5500–5503.